Complete Guide to TOPIK - Self Study Package BX0121

 Usage of A/V-고 해서 :

-This grammar pattern is used generally to express the main reason among these several other reasons for the cause of any action.
+This grammar pattern is used generally to express the main reason among several other reasons for the cause of any action.

-First clause is the primary reason for the cause of the second clause.
+The first clause is the primary reason for the cause of the second clause.

 This pattern is equivalent to 'A is one of the reasons why B'.